aws-samples/aws-get-started-workshop/content/02-dev-fast-follow/01-hybrid-networking/04-set-up-site-to-site-vpn/01-set-up-site-to-site-vpn-review-config.md

 * Customer gateway
 * Transit gateway
 * VPN transit gateway attachment
-* VPN and infrastructure shared services VPC transit gateway route table
 * Development VPC transit gateway attachment
+* Network services transit gateway route table
-* Development, Test, and Production VPC transit gateway route table
+* Workloads VPCs transit gateway route table
 * Development VPC route table entries

-The VPC transit gateway attachment will attach your centrally managed development VPC with the transit gateway so that network traffic can be exchanged between the VPC and your on-premises network.
+The development VPC transit gateway attachment will attach your centrally managed common development VPC with the transit gateway so that network traffic can be exchanged between the VPC and your on-premises network.

 You'll need to update the VPC's route tables so that traffic from the development VPC and destined for your on-premises environment is router to the transit gateway.

+{{% notice tip %}}
-An optional step is to remove the public subnets and NAT gateways from the development VPC and route all Internet egress traffic from the development VPC to your on-premises network.
+**Routing internet egress traffic to your on-premises network:** An optional step is to remove the public subnets and NAT gateways from the development VPC and route all Internet egress traffic from the development VPC to your on-premises network.
 You might choose this option as a short-term solution to direct the egress traffic through your existing network security filtering services in your on-premises environment.
 Longer term, you would likely host those filtering services in your AWS environment.
+{{% /notice %}